RetroGhosty/Idyllic-Wedding/README.md

 ✅ A web application to book a venue for wedding events
 ✅ A superadmin access that manages the account of the staff account
+✅ Customizable menu that will help you add and manage venues ✅ Search button, city and wedding theme filter
 ✅ Fully functional e-wallet and credit card payment using Paymongo gateway

 # Installation